zywang624/CVEX/README.md

 2. Blueprint playbook (none in our case) - controlled by CVEX blueprint contributors
 3. CVE playbook ([records/CVE-0000-00000/linux.yml](records/CVE-0000-00000/linux.yml)) - controlled by CVEX users

-At this point all the VMs (router, Windows, Ubuntu) are up and running, the needed software is installed and the needed VM snapshots are created.
+At this point all VMs (router, Windows, Ubuntu) are up and running, the needed software is installed and the needed VM snapshots are created.
 CVEX performs the following actions:
 - Configures the hosts file on every VM except the router
 - Sets up static network interface IP addresses on every VM
 - Configures the routing so that all network traffic flows through the router VM
 - Runs tcpdump on the router
 - Runs mitmproxy on the router
-- Runs strace (on Linux)
+- Runs strace on Linux VMs
-- Runs Process Monitor (on Windows)
+- Runs Process Monitor on Windows VMs

 ```
 2024-09-13 14:43:04,575 - INFO - [router] Executing 'ls /etc/netplan'...